vfarcic/devops24/manuscript/08-jenkins-cd.md

 # Continuous Delivery With Jenkins And Git Operations

-Continuous delivery is a step down from continuous deployment.
-Instead of deploying every commit to the master branch to production, we are choosing which build should be promoted.
+T> Continuous delivery is a step down from continuous deployment.
+Instead of deploying every commit from the master branch to production, we are choosing which builds should be promoted.
 Continuous delivery has that single manual step that forces us (humans) to choose which release should be upgraded in production.

 Given that we already explored continuous deployment, you might be wondering why are we even talking at this point about continuous delivery.
 There are a few reasons for that.
 First of all, I am conscious that many of you will not or can not implement continuous deployment.
 Your tests might not be as reliable as you'd need them to be.
 Your processes might not allow full automation.
 You might have to follow regulations that prevent you from reaching nirvana.
-There could be many other reasons and the point is that not everyone can apply continuous deployment.
+There could be many other reasons.
+The point is that not everyone can apply continuous deployment.
 Even among those that can get there, there are certainly some that do not want that as the destination.
-All in all, we'll explore continuous delivery as alternative to continuous deployment.
+So, we'll explore continuous delivery as alternative to continuous deployment.

 There are other reasons for writing this chapter.
 So far, I showed you one possible implementation of the continuous deployment pipeline.
 We could modify the existing pipeline by adding an `input` step before making the release and upgrading production.
 That would add *proceed* and *cancel* buttons that we could use to choose whether to upgrade the production release or not.
 This chapter would be the shortest chapter ever and that would be boring.
 Where's the fun in doing a small variation of the same?

-We'll use this chapter to explore a few alternative approaches to creating a continuous delivery pipeline.
+We'll use this chapter to explore a few alternative approaches to writing Jenkins pipeline.
 Just as the pipeline from the previous chapter could be easily converted from continuous deployment to continuous delivery process, what we're going to do next could also go both ways.
-So, even though our objective is to write a continuous delivery pipeline, it could easily apply to continuous deployment as well.
+So, even though our objective is to write a continuous delivery pipeline, the lessons from this chapter could be easily applied to continuous deployment as well.

 We'll use this opportunity to explore declarative pipeline as an alternative to scripted.
 We'll switch from using a separate VM for building docker image to using the Docker socket to build it in one of the nodes of the cluster.
 We'll explore how we can define our whole productions environment in a different way.
 We'll even introduce GitOps.

-The real goal is to give you valid alternatives to the approaches we used so far thus allowing you to make better decisions when implementing lessons-learned in your organization.
-My hope is that by the end of this chapter you will be able to cherry-pick things that suits you the best and assemble your own process.
+The real goal is to give you valid alternatives to the approaches we used so far, thus allowing you to make better decisions when implementing lessons-learned in your organization.
+My hope is that by the end of this chapter you will be able to cherry-pick things that suit you the best and assemble your own process.

 That's it for the prep-talk.
 You know what continuous delivery is, and you know how to use Kubernetes.
 Let's define some pipelines.

 ## Cluster

-Unlike previous chapters, you cannot use an existing cluster this time.
-The reason behind that request lies in reduced requirements.
-This time, the cluster should **NOT have ChartMuseum**.
-You'll see why soon.
-What we need are the same hardware specs, with NGINX Ingress and Tiller running inside the cluster, and with the environment variable `LB_IP` that holds the address of the IP through which we can access the external load balancer or with the IP of the VM, in case of single VM local clusters like minikube, minishift, and Docker For Mac or Windows.

-* [docker4mac-cd.sh](https://gist.github.com/d07bcbc7c88e8bd104fedde63aee8374): **Docker for Mac** with 3 CPUs, 4 GB RAM, with **nginx Ingress**, with **tiller**, and with `LB_IP` variable set to the IP of the cluster.
-* [minikube-cd.sh](https://gist.github.com/06bb38787932520906ede2d4c72c2bd8): **minikube** with 3 CPUs, 4 GB RAM, with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled, with **tiller**, and with `LB_IP` variable set to the VM created by minikube.
-* [kops-cd.sh](https://gist.github.com/d96c27204ff4b3ad3f4ae80ca3adb891): **kops in AWS** with 3 t2.small masters and 2 t2.medium nodes spread in three availability zones, with **nginx Ingress**, with **tiller**, and with `LB_IP` variable set to the IP retrieved by pinging ELB's hostname.
-The Gist assumes that the prerequisites are set through [Appendix B](#appendix-b).

-We're almost ready.
-The only thing missing, in terms of prerequisites, is to ensure that your local copy of the *vfarcic/k8s-specs* repository is up-to-date.
+Just as before, we'll start the practical part by making sure that we have the latest version of the *k8s-specs* repository.

+I> All the commands from this chapter are available in the [08-jenkins-cd.sh](https://gist.github.com/cb0ececf6600745daeac8cc3ae400a86) Gist.

 ```bash
 cd k8s-specs